- Ti West

 Run by Gilly’s father, the resident Marshal (John Travolta), Denton somehow remains standing after a silver boom has come and gone.
 At first, the Marshal’s intentions seem suspect, as he’s run all religion out of town and rules with an iron hand, as evidenced when Burn Gorman’s bedraggled priest is ejected from the city limits and robbed of his wellbeing.
 But even after the Marshal sets matters at ease with Paul, and our mysterious hero must later return to deliver frontier justice to Gilly’s fellow goons (Larry Fessenden and Toby Huss), the Marshal seems uncharacteristically pragmatic.
 Inconsistencies aside, Travolta does his best work in years, sporting a wooden leg, grizzled beard, and a touch of comical incredulity toward Gilly’s stupidity in letting the situation with Paul spin wildly out of control.

 In a Valley of Violence earns a lot of goodwill as a result of its performers.
-Hawke, in particular, brings his later career gravitas to the role, though his character doesn’t say much and mostly interacts with Abby.
+Hawke, in particular, brings his later career gravitas to his role, though his character doesn’t say much and mostly interacts with Abby.
 In later scenes, his wrath over Abby’s fate channels the powerful bond of every pet owner.
 Ransone, best known from the Sinister franchise, has a Christian Bale-lite look that serves Gilly’s brutish, vindictive intensity.
 On the peripheral of the central revenge story, romance blooms between Paul and a young, chatty local woman named Mary Anne (Taissa Farmiga), who wants to be rescued from Denton.
 Her dim-witted, dead-toothed sister is engaged to Gilly and comes to life courtesy of Karen Gillian.
 Of course, Jumpy, a ridiculously well-trained border collie and blue heeler mix, steals the show early on, and his absence in the second half wholeheartedly justifies the bloody outcome in dramatic terms.

 Formally speaking, West’s approach does not always fit the material and could be tweaked to deliver a more cohesive experience.
 For instance, Jeff Grace’s score borrows more than a few notes from Ennio Morricone’s music in various Sergio Leone pictures, specifically The Good, the Bad and the Ugly (1966) and Once Upon a Time in the West (1968).
 However, the music here plays quieter and seems more recessive than a booming Morricone score, aside from its presence in the animated opening credits.
 The entire film may have been more effective had the music’s volume been dialed up.
 Another element inconsistent with Westerns occurs during a dream sequence that was shot with a digital camera and a single light source, the effect of which feels like a “found footage” excerpt.
 Although teeming with style and atmosphere, West’s aesthetic display seems occasionally unpolished.